chensiyingcrystal/E-Commerce-web-app-Microservices-/ticketing/design.md

     </div>
     * NATS Streaming stores all events in memory (default), flat files or in a MySQL/Postgres DB
     * publisher and listener
+      * publisher: publish events to a specific channel(subject)
+      * listener: listen to specific channels and respond to events(onMessage function); queueGroup is a way to send events to either listener in this queueGroup to avoid sending same events multiple instances of same service; setting listener subscription options(e.g. setDeliverAllAvailable is a way to deliver all available events of this channel in NATS the first time this listener receiving events)
     <div>
       <img src="../diagrams/design05/19-pubsub.png" width=50% height=50% >
     </div>